boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 Since backpropagation cannot alter the neurons directly, it will have to do it the same way as it alters the value of the neurons in the output layer - by changing the weights, biases, and neurons affecting it.
 This way, the backpropagation algorithm becomes a recurrent function that will consider each preceding neuron to change it, according to what output is expected.

-A detail to note is, the backpropagation algorithm wants to change the neurons that have the biggest impact on the output value.
+The backpropagation algorithm wants to change the neurons that have the biggest impact on the output value.
-If the output of one preceding neuron is $0.10$ compared to $4.20$ of another, changing the weight for the first neuron will impact the output value by $42$ times less, as if the same change in weight was aplied to the second neuron.
+As an example, if the output of one preceding neuron is $0.10$ compared to $4.20$ of another, changing the weight for the first neuron will impact the output value by $42$ times less, as if the same change in weight was aplied to the second neuron.

 ![The simple network considered in this section.](report/assets/pictures/nn/3b1b2.png){#fig:network}

 Consider an example of a 4-layer neural network, where each layer consists of a single neuron, as depicted in [@fig:network].
-The last neuron, the only one in the output layer, will be named $a^{(L)}$ and $a^{(L-1)}$ as the neuron in the layer preceding it.
+The last neuron, the only one in the output layer, will be named $a^{(L)}$ and $a^{(L-1)}$ is the neuron in the layer preceding it.
 Taking an example of training, the $a^{(L)}$ layer outputs the value $0.66$ as a prediction of the result.
-However, the target, $t$ is $1.00$.
+However, the target, $y$ is $1.00$.
 How should the network be trained?

 First of all, the cost of this training instance is calculated by the formula for sum of square errors, as seen in [@eq:squareError].